martinreus/martinreus.github.io/_posts/2019-09-16-kubernetes-hands-on-part-1.md

     image: nginxdemos/hello
 ```

 Issuing the command `kubectl apply -f pod.yaml` will apply this pod definition on a K8S cluster.
-After the container started you can check that it indeed exists by executing `kubectl get pods --all`.
+After the container started, you can check that it indeed exists by executing `kubectl get pods --all`.
 You should see the running container.

 The most important thing a pod yaml defines is the Docker container it will run.
 That's right: Kubernetes runs Docker containers per default.
 But it could also run containers using [RKT](https://coreos.com/rkt/docs/latest/using-rkt-with-kubernetes.html).

 When I first saw the Pod definition, I thought

 > ooh, this looks like the service definition in Docker Swarm

 It turns out that this is not quite the case.
 A pod alone cannot expose a port of a container to the outside world, or even to another container inside the cluster.
 For this we will have to use [Services](#services).
 An important distinction here also is that after this container is set to run and for whatever reason crashes, Kubernetes will not respawn it on another node.
 For the container to be automatically recreated, we will have to use [Replica Sets](#replica-sets).

 #### <a name="services"></a>Services
 Services enable us to expose a container port out to the world or internally to other containers inside K8S, so that pods can communicate with one another.
 For those who have already worked with Docker Swarm, explicitly exposing a port of a service inside the cluster is not needed as it is already the default behaviour.

 Very simply put, a service will have a fixed ip which will point to one or more pods (more on that in [Replica Sets](#replica-sets)).
 For a service to know where to route connections to, it uses selectors.
-Looking at the pod definition yaml, you can see in the metadata that it has a labels tag - and there could be many of them - which are used in the service definition.
+Looking at the pod definition yaml we created in the last section, you can see in the metadata that it has a labels tag - and there could be many of these labels - which are used in the service definition.

 Again, lets define a yaml file for a service which will connect to our pod.